gravitational/teleport/rfd/0093-offline-access.md

 However, the decision if the connection should be established is ultimately made by the node, not the Auth server.
 The node performs an RBAC check on all inbound connections to determine if among other things per-session MFA is required and the MFA ceremony was performed.
-Thus, `tsh` should **always** attempt to connect to a node even if the `proto.AuthService/IsMFARequired` RPC fails.
-In the worst case this makes `tsh ssh` for per-session MFA enabled connections take longer to fail.
-But that cost comes at the ability to allow all users that will never have to perform per-session MFA to be able to connect to nodes without needing the Auth server if they already have certificates.
+Thus, `tsh` should **always** attempt to connect to a node first, and only try `proto.AuthService/IsMFARequired` if the node response with a `trace.AccessDenied` error.
+If per session MFA is required, then `tsh` should perform the MFA ceremony and attempt to connect to the node again, otherwise the original `trace.AccessDenied` error should be returned as the user doesn't have access to the node due to their role.
+In the happy path, this reduces latency to connect to nodes and increase the availability of the node by removing the Auth server from the connection path.
+When per session MFA is required this increases latency by a connection attempt to the Node.

 Successful connection attempt when Auth isn't available and per-session MFA is **not** required
 ```mermaid